klebs6/klebs-general/export-magic/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This crate is licensed under the MIT License.